How to Groom a Westie at Home: Step-by-Step

 This is the section everyone wants the right answer to, and the honest answer is: it depends what you want.

 Hand-stripping is the traditional way to maintain a Westie's coat.
 The dead outer hairs are plucked out (not cut), which keeps the coat's hard, wiry texture and the bright white colour.
 Show Westies are always hand-stripped.
-The process takes several hours and needs to be done by someone who knows what they're doing.
+The process takes several hours and needs to be done by someone who knows what they're doing - here's what's actually involved.

 Realistically: most pet Westies get clipped.
 We take Sami to a groomer every six weeks who clips him.
 We hand-stripped him ourselves only once, during COVID lockdown when no groomer was available, and it was a multi-hour project.
 There are different haircut styles within clipping too - puppy cut, show trim, summer trim - so you have options without going full hand-strip.
 Timing the haircut matters too - too short in cold weather leaves them cold, too long in summer creates heat and skin issues.